nus-cs2103-AY2324S2/ip/docs/README.md

 1. [E][] NUS Career Fest (from: 20/2/24 9:00 am to: 22/2/24, 5:00 pm)
 2. [D][] CS2103T iP submission (by: 23/02/24 11:59pm)
 ```

+## Save Task List

+Saves the task list to memory, and exits the programme.

+Syntax: `bye`